0xPolygonMiden/miden-client/docs/docs/usage/installation.md

 #### `Concurrent` feature

 Additionally, the client supports another feature: The `concurrent` flag enables optimizations that will result in faster transaction execution and proving.

+### Building in `release`

+When running the client using `cargo run`, it's important to keep in mind that the `release` build will be significantly faster than `debug` for executing and proving transactions, so defaulting to running in `release` is encouraged.
+Note that when installing with `cargo install`, this is the default build configuration.